Skip to Content

 Fee Direction & Voting

-BMX, Staking, and Voting
+BWS, Staking, and Voting

-Voter Points build at a 100% annual accrual rate while BMX stays staked.
+Voter Points build at a 100% annual accrual rate while BWS stays staked.
 They are non-transferable and have no monetary value.
 On unstake, Voter Points burn proportionally — a full exit burns the related points, and a partial withdrawal reduces points in proportion to what was removed.

-12,000 BMX staked + 2,820 Voter Points = 14,820 Voting Power
+12,000 BWS staked + 2,820 Voter Points = 14,820 Fee-Direction Weight

 How voting works

 Voting happens in weekly epochs.
-During each epoch, BMX stakers vote on where the designated portion of Boardwalk’s fees should be directed next.
+During each epoch, BWS stakers vote on where the designated portion of Boardwalk’s fees should be directed next.
 Votes cast in one epoch direct the designated fees collected in the following epoch.

 Disclaimer: The amount that actually flows depends on protocol activity and may be low or zero.